On the 6th of December, Darren and I celebrated ten years of being together. Ten years! So, I’m going to talk about our relationship in this post.

 To my Darren,

-Where have those 10 years gone?!
+Where have those ten years gone?!
 It honestly does feel like only yesterday that I danced up to you in that club.
-I never believed in love at first sight but the moment I met you, I just knew that you were the one.
+I never believed in love at first sight, but the moment I met you, I just knew that you were the one.
 Soppy, right?

-The next day I can remember telling my mum all about you, I didn’t stop smiling.
+The next day, I remember telling my mum all about you; I didn’t stop smiling.
 I even remember telling my driving instructor about you.
 I was obsessed!

 We’ve been through so much since that day.
 We’ve had our good times – our wedding day (obvs); our holiday to Tenerife when you proposed, on the pretence of showing me the bins; Harry Potter world; Shrek Adventure Land; finally moving in together.

-arguments disagreements, (don’t even get us started on the film Inception), struggling with infertility, which was hard on you too but you always made sure that I was okay first.
+arguments disagreements (don’t even get us started on the film Inception), and struggling with infertility, which was hard on you too, but you always made sure that I was okay first.

 I know that I drive you mad a lot of the time.
-The fact that I cannot be anywhere on time, the fact that I never apologise.
+The fact that I cannot be anywhere on time, and I never apologise for anything.
 The fact that I constantly change my mind about everything all of the time.
-There’s one thing that I will never change my mind about though, and that’s you.
+There’s one thing that I will never change my mind about, though, and that’s you.

-I said I love you after only knowing you for a week and I will never stop telling you just how much I love you.
-Thank you for being you Darren and for allowing me to be me.
+I said I love you after only knowing you for a week, and I will never stop telling you just how much I love you.
+Thank you for being you, Darren, and allowing me to be me.

 I love you,

 P.S.
-Would mind doing the washing up and putting a load of washing on, please?
+Would you mind washing up and putting a load of washing on, please?